bkuhlmann/auther/README.md

     app/views/auther/session/new.html

-The form uses `@account` instance variable which is an instance of the Auther::Presenter::Account presenter (as mentioned above).
-The form can be stylized by attaching new styles to the .authorization class (see [auther.scss](app/assets/stylesheets/auther/auther.scss) for details).
+The form uses the `@account` instance variable which is an instance of the Auther::Presenter::Account presenter (as mentioned above).
+The form can be stylized by modifying the styles found in the [auther.scss](app/assets/stylesheets/auther/auther.scss) stylesheet.

 ### Controller